 - Processing blood (breaking down old red blood cells and producing clotting factors).

-Budd-Chiari syndrome (BCS) is a disorder affecting the liver and blood vessels. where blood flowing into the liver difficulty in being able to flow out. leading to serious complications.
+Budd-Chiari syndrome (BCS) a disorder affecting the liver and blood vessels. where blood flowing into the liver difficulty in being able to flow out. leading to serious complications.
 Budd-Chiari Syndrome takes its name from George Budd. the English doctor who described the first cases in 1845, and Hans Chiari. the Austrian pathologist who credited with providing the first description of how it affects the body in 1899.

 Blood flows into the liver from two blood vessels – the portal vein and the hepatic artery.
 After blood passed through the liver, it flows out through the hepatic veins and into the inferior vena cava. a large blood vessel that carries blood back to the heart.
 In Budd-Chiari syndrome, this flow partially blocked.

-The immediate result is a build-up (congestion) of blood in the liver. as there more flowing in than flowing out.
+The immediate result a build-up (congestion) of blood in the liver.
+As there more flowing in than flowing out.
 The liver becomes swollen, tender to the touch, and a source of discomfort.
 The congestion causes fluid to leak from the liver into the abdominal cavity.
-The resulting build-up of fluid in the abdominal area is called ascites. one of the commonest symptoms of Budd-Chiari syndrome.
+The resulting build-up of fluid in the abdominal area called ascites. one of the commonest symptoms of Budd-Chiari syndrome.
 It may visible as a bulge in your tummy area and can uncomfortable and make it hard to breathe and eat normally.

 Causes of Budd-Chiari syndrome:

 Blood contains a large number of elements. which maintain the delicate balance between being able to stop bleeding from a wound on the one hand and clotting too quickly or unnecessarily on the other.
 The obstruction in the veins in Budd-Chiari syndrome usually due to an imbalance in this system. where the blood clots too readily.
-Clots in blood vessels are called thromboses and the condition where there a problem with blood clots is called thrombotic disease.
+Clots in blood vessels called thromboses and the condition where they’re a problem with blood clots called thrombotic disease.
 In 80% of patients with Budd-Chiari syndrome a condition that makes them more prone to thrombosis.

 Blood (haematological) disorders: